 South West Gnó Skillnet management team are continuing to work and are available to discuss any queries that our businesses or trainees have regarding our scheduled training programmes and supports for businesses.

 In support of this national effort and in line with Government recommendations, South West Gnó Skillnet has postponed its in-person training courses until further notice.
 Where possible, alternative methods of programme delivery are being mobilised.

-South West Gnó Skillnet will continue to take bookings for in-person programmes commencing at a later date in 2020.
-Our current range of online programmes are available to view on our Social Media pages.
+South West Gnó Skillnet will continue to take bookings for in-person programmes commencing at a later date in 2021.
+Our current range of online programmes are available to view here

 We are also available to discuss your queries about any other future programmes we offer to businesses within the South West Gnó Skillnet sector/region.

 Our Network contact details are.

 Phone: 087 215 9431